 This document provides information on the Collective Agreement between Concordia University and the Concordia University Part-Time Faculty Association.
-The 2002-2012 CUPFA Collective Agreement was ratified at the Special General Assembly, June 17, 2009, and is available in English and French.
+The 2018-2021 CUPFA Collective Agreement was signed on November 4, 2019.
+It is available in English and French.

 COLLECTIVE AGREEMENT IN A NUTSHELL

 How do I know what courses, sections, positions, will be available next term?
 When do I apply?

 Hard copies of courses will be posted in your Department/Unit.
 Posting deadlines are as important for your Department as the deadline for you submitting your Application to Teach.
 Ask your part-time representative where your Department posts available courses for you to teach.
 Dates for course postings and application deadlines are outlined in Articles 10.08 and 10.10.
 Make sure you apply by these deadlines.*

 May 1 Jun.
 4* May 20 June 15*

 Due to the COVID-19 health emergency, CUPFA and the University have agreed to the following delays in the 2020-21 May (Fall, Fall/Winter) hiring period deadlines:

 APPLICATIONS DUE: June 15